PollyPu23/Hidden-Markov-Based-Black-Litterman-Model/README.md

 [Hidden Markov Based Black-Litterman Model Repository](https://github.com/PollyPu23/Hidden-Markov-Based-Black-Litterman-Model.git)

-### Repository Structure
+### Structure of the Repository

-The repository is organized into two main directories:
+The repository is structured into two primary directories:

-- `Data`: Contains all input and output data.
+- **`Data` Directory:** Contains all the input and output data necessary for the project.
-- `Code`: Contains Jupyter notebooks and self-created libraries for model building and analysis.
+- **`Code` Directory:** Includes Jupyter notebooks for running the model, with detailed comments in markdown cells, and custom libraries for model construction.

+## Detailed File Descriptions

-#### Code Directory Contents
+### Code Directory

-- `EDA.ipynb`: Performs early-stage Exploratory Data Analysis (EDA) on 30 industry portfolios, including tests for stationarity.
+- `EDA.ipynb`: An exploratory data analysis notebook for analyzing the distribution of the 30 industry portfolios.
+Includes additional tests for stationarity not covered in the main paper.

-- `HMM.ipynb`: Applies the Hidden Markov Model (HMM) and a simple trading strategy to the food industry, extending to all 30 industries with generated confidence and active views.
+- `HMM.ipynb`: Demonstrates applying the Hidden Markov Model to the food industry, extending the algorithm to generate confidence and active views for all 30 industries, and implementing a simple trading strategy.

-- `BlackLitterman.ipynb`: Demonstrates the construction and hyperparameter tuning of the Black-Litterman model on 30 industry portfolios, including detailed analysis and evaluation metrics.
+- `BlackLitterman.ipynb`: Walks through the construction, determination of hyperparameters, and training of the model on 30 industry portfolios.
+It includes a detailed example of a one-period portfolio trained without constraints on weights, using only a mean variance objective.
+The latter part of the notebook focuses on analyzing the returns (HMM-BL) of selected hyperparameter combinations, an essential step in the study's trial and error process not included in the final paper results.

-- `BlackLitterman_with-Constraint.ipynb`: Similar to `BlackLitterman.ipynb` but includes constraints on portfolio weights and optimization objectives, with additional analysis on hyperparameter selection.
+- `BlackLitterman_with-Constraint.ipynb`: Contains similar components as the `BlackLitterman` notebook but adds constraints to the output HMM-BL portfolio weights and optimization over different objectives.
+This notebook concludes with an analysis of the best selected hyperparameter portfolios compared to baseline portfolios, presenting summary statistics included in the thesis.

-- `HMM.py`: A Python class supporting HMM analysis with visualization functions.
+- `HMM.py`: A Python class designed to support the `HMM` notebook, including functions for visualizing the results on each industry.

-- `black_litterman.py` & `black_litterman_constrained.py`: Python classes for performing the Bayesian framework and optimization with constraints in the Black-Litterman model.
+- `black_litterman.py` and `black_litterman_constrained.py`: Python classes to support Bayesian framework implementation in the `BlackLitterman` notebooks, with the latter extending the former to include weight constraints and optimization function selection.

-- `toolkit.py`: Provides helper functions for financial data analysis.
+- `toolkit.py`: A utility library offering basic and helper functions for analyzing financial data, focusing on data transformation and summary statistical analysis.

-#### Data Directory Contents
+### Data Directory

-Contains datasets such as:
-- Monthly US Treasury yields (`RF.csv`).
-- Hyperparameter combinations for HMM-BL portfolio returns (`all_hyper_combo_portfolio_returns.csv`).
-- Confidence and decisions datasets for simple and weighted trading algorithms.
-- The `Fama French 6 factors` dataset and `30 industry` datasets for various analyses.

-### Required Packages and Versions
+Contains datasets such as `RF.csv` for US Treasury yields, `all_hyper_combo_portfolio_returns.csv` for HMM-BL portfolio returns across various hyperparameter combinations, and several other datasets detailing confidence, decisions, and expected returns based on simple and weighted trading algorithms from July 1993 to July 2023.
+It also includes the `Fama French 6 factors` dataset and 30 industry monthly returns datasets.

+## Package Dependencies and Installation

-Ensure the following packages are installed with their respective versions:
+Before running the models, ensure the following packages are installed with their specified versions:

 - pandas 2.0.3
 - numpy 1.24.3